braintrustdata/braintrust-x-java/README.md

 An OpenTelemetry-based Braintrust SDK for Java 17 and up.
 Contains instrumentation for major AI vendors (OpenAI, Anthropic, etc)

+If you're simply looking to call the Braintrust API with Java code, see [https://github.com/braintrustdata/braintrust-java](https://github.com/braintrustdata/braintrust-java)

 **WARNING (HERE BE DRAGONS):** *This is an experimental SDK for Braintrust.
 APIs are in active development and cannot be relied upon.*

 # Quickstart (Running examples and reporting data to Braintrust)